grea09/color/article/article.md

 ## Driving Flaws and Resolvers Selection {#sec:selection}

 Resolvers and flaws selection are the keys to improving performances.
 Choosing a good resolver helps to reduce the branching factor that accounts for most of the time spent on running POP algorithms [@kambhampati_design_1994 ].
-Flaw selection is also very important for efficiency, especially when considering negative flaws which can enter into conflict with other flaws.
+Flaw selection is also very important for efficiency, especially when considering negative flaws which can conflict with other flaws.

-Flaws conflicts happen when two flaws of opposite sign target the same element of the partial plan.
+Conflicts between flaws occur when two flaws of opposite sign target the same element of the partial plan.
 This can happen for example if an orphan removes a step needed by a subgoal or when a threat tries to add a promoting link against an alternative.
 The use of side effects will prevent most of these occurrences in the agenda but a base ordering will increase the general efficiency of the algorithm.

 Based on the @fig:sideeffects, we create a base ordering of flaws by type.
 This order takes into account the number of flaw types affected by causal side effects.

 1. **Alternatives** will cut causal links that have a better provider.
 It is necessary to identify them early since they will add at least another subgoal to be fixed as a related flaw.
 2. **Subgoals** are the flaws that cause most of the branching factor in POP algorithms.
 This is why we need to make sure that all open conditions are fixed before proceeding on finer refinements.
 3. **Orphans** remove unneeded branches of the plan.
 However, these branches can be found out to be necessary for the plan in order to meet a subgoal.
 Since a branch can contain numerous actions, it is preferable to let the orphan in the plan until they are no longer needed.
 Also, threats concerning orphans are invalidated if the orphan is resolved first.
 4. **Threats** occur quite often in the computation.
-They cost a lot of processing power since they need to check is there are no paths that fix the flaw already.
+They cost a lot of processing power since they need to check if there are no paths that fix the flaw already.
 Numerous threats are generated without the need of intervention [@peot_threatremoval_1993].
 That is why we prioritize all related subgoals and orphans before threats because they can add causal links or remove threatening actions that will fix the threat.

 Resolvers need to be ordered as well, especially for the subgoal flaw.
 Ordering resolvers for a subgoal is the same operation as choosing a provider.
 Therefore, the problem becomes "how to rank operators?".
 The most relevant information on an operator is its usefulness and hurtfulness.
 These indicate how much an operator will help and how much it may cause branching after selection.